 When is the Mizuno USA data breach settlement payout date?

-Payments will be issued to approved claimants 75 days after the court grants final approval or within 30 days of claim approval, whichever is later.
+The settlement administrator will issue payments to approved claimants 75 days after the court grants final approval or within 30 days of claim approval, whichever is later.

 Why did this class action settlement happen?

-This class action lawsuit was filed after Mizuno USA Inc. discovered a cybersecurity incident in November 2024 that may have resulted in unauthorized access to files containing sensitive personal information.
-Plaintiffs alleged that Mizuno failed to adequately protect this information.
+The class action lawsuit alleged Mizuno USA Inc. discovered a cybersecurity incident in November 2024 that compromised sensitive personal information.
+The plaintiffs claimed that Mizuno failed to adequately protect this information.

 Mizuno USA denies the allegations but agreed to settle to avoid the expense and uncertainty of continued litigation.